 If you were attempting to grab some videos/photos and suddenly a thick veil of mist covered the background – don’t worry!
 It’ll dissipate in several minutes.
 Don’t rush because some of the grassy trails or stone steps can be uneven.

 There’s something surreal about seeing this place with your own eyes, the smell of fresh chilled air against the ancient structures disappearing amidst the mist…It’s insane.

 We were informed by a Peruvian tour guide that Machu Picchu was made up of over 150 buildings -including houses, temples, and even bathhouses.

 Moving on, we did explore the most anticipated areas of this place starting with the Sacred Plaza, which includes the famous Intihuatana, the Hall of the Three Windows and the Temple of the Sun.

 At first glance, the Inhuatana doesn’t look much.
 Apart from the faded carvings, the sundial blends in with the rest of the ruins.
-Lucky for us, we learned that this was an essential tool used by the Incan astronomers and was used to predict the solstices.
+We learnt that this was an essential tool used by the Incan astronomers that was used to predict the solstices.

-The sundial was built to perfection that at midday the equinoxes – when the sun is positioned right above the pillar, it doesn’t cast a shadow.
+The sundial was built to perfection so that at midday – when the sun is positioned right above the pillar, it doesn’t cast a shadow.
 How insane were their calculations to be so accurate?
 Mind-blowing!